jafingerhut/cram/README.md

 2. Download the 2022-Nov-01, Ubuntu 20.04, 2.3 GBytes VM image
 3. Import the VM image into VirtualBox 6.1.40 on Windows 10
 4. Clone this Git repository into /home/p4
-5. Copy the dxr+ and resail directories into /home/p4/tutorials/exercises
+5. Copy the bsic and resail directories into /home/p4/tutorials/exercises
 ```bash
 cd ~
 cp -r cram/bsic/ tutorials/exercises/